szepeviktor/php-compatinfo-db/README.md

 * PHP 7.2.33
 * PHP 7.3.22
 * PHP 7.4.10
+* PHP 8.0.0

 Currently, 108 extensions referenced in the database.

-For future versions, see the `CHANGELOG` file.
+For future versions, see the `CHANGELOG-3.x.md` file.

 ## Examples